keithalewis/math/vs.md

 $h\colon P\to A\times B$ with $\pi_A h = p_A$ and $\pi_B h = p_B$.
 Likewise, there exists $k\colon A\times B\to P$ with $p_A k = \pi_A$ and $p_B k = \pi_B$.
 Show $h$ is a left inverse of $k$ and $k$ is a right inverse of $h$.

-TODO: complete this proof
+???
 </details>

-Our theme is to define everything in terms of sets and functions with an eye toward computer implementation.
+Our theme is to define everything mathematically in terms of sets and functions with an eye toward computer implementation.
+Every programming language allows you to define functions and call them on types belonging to a set.
+We provide mathematical names that can be translated into any computer language.

 ## $\RR^n$